-As part of the continued work in this AT2030 subprogramme, the Country Investment Fund (CIF) will support 3-5 grants in Africa that have already completed a CCA.
+As part of the continued work in this AT2030 subprogramme, the Country Investment Fund (CIF) is supporting grants in Africa Countries that have already completed a Country Capacity Assessment.

-GDI Hub is pleased to announce the launch of the Country Investment Fund (CIF).
-The aim of the CIF is to make direct investments in activities which deliver foundational, strategic, agreed national AT priorities and reach disabled people directly with access to AT.
+The Country Investment Fund (CIF) is making direct investments in activities which deliver foundational, strategic, agreed national AT priorities and reach disabled people directly with access to AT.
 This is undertaken in pursuit of building an evidence base in support of AT2030’s purpose – finding out ‘what works?’ to get AT to the people that need it around the world.

-This £1million direct investment will be split across 3-5 grants across different countries, to stimulate demand and kick-start processes to shift a non-functioning AT approach to one with sustainable long-term solutions at scale.
+Direct investment will stimulate demand and kick-start processes to shift a non-functioning AT approach to one with sustainable long-term solutions at scale.
 It is anticipated that the investments will result in both systems level, eco-systems changes (e.g. policy or capacity building) activity as well as direct testing of AT routes (AT in peoples’ hands).